MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/bitlocker/BitLocker-Overview.md

 ## System requirements
 BitLocker has the following hardware requirements:

-For BitLocker to use the system integrity check provided by a Trusted Platform Module \(TPM\), the computer must have TPM 1.2 or TPM 2.0.
+For BitLocker to use the system integrity check provided by a Trusted Platform Module \(TPM\), the computer must have TPM??1.2 or TPM??2.0.
 If your computer does not have a TPM, enabling BitLocker requires that you save a startup key on a removable device, such as a USB flash drive.

 A computer with a TPM must also have a Trusted Computing Group \(TCG\)\-compliant BIOS or UEFI firmware.
 The BIOS or UEFI firmware establishes a chain of trust for the pre\-operating system startup, and it must include support for TCG\-specified Static Root of Trust Measurement.
 A computer without a TPM does not require TCG\-compliant firmware.